MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

 The Teleport condition is fulfilled when the user teleports to the referenced `Teleportation Point`.
 Previous teleportation actions made into the `Teleportation Point` are not considered.

+If the anchor used as `Teleportation Point` has proximity detection enabled, the condition will be fulfilled not only if the user teleports to it, but also if they move close to it with continuous movement or by walking in the room.
+You can enable proximity detection if it's not important that the user uses the teleport functionality, but just that they are in a certain location, regardless of how they get there.

 The provided `Teleportation Property` is based on the Unity XR Interaction Toolkit's `Teleportation Anchor`.
 For further reference, please check out the XR Interaction Toolkit  [documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/api/UnityEngine.XR.Interaction.Toolkit.TeleportationProvider.html).